mantoni/glob-events.js/README.md

 - `Emitter([opts])`: Constructor function, accepting these options:
     - `reverse`: Whether to invoke listeners in reverse insertion order.
       Defaults to `false`.
+    - `addEvent`: The event to fire when new listeners are added.
+Defaults to `"newListener"`.
+    - `removeEvent`: The event to fire when listeners are removed.
+Defaults to `"removeListener"`.
 - `toScope(args)`: Converts the given arguments array into a scope object that can be used with `invoke`.